cdeboever3/deboever-sf3b1-2015/README.md

 After cloning the repository and installing the dependencies, you should be able to just run the `figshare_download` and `ext_data` notebooks to download the necessary data.

 ### Running notebooks

 The IPython notebooks for this project are somewhat ordered in how they should be run because some notebooks rely on the output of other notebooks.
-However, all of the intermediate files are downloaded from Figshare so you should be able to run any notebook initially.
+However, all of the intermediate files are downloaded from Figshare so you should be able to run any notebook if you've downloaded all of the files from Figshare..
 Note that some notebooks will not actually recreate their output files if the files already exists:

 	if not os.path.exists([some output file]):
 		[do analysis]